uzair110/Psych-help/README.md

 # psych_help

-An application designed for the Psychology Department at Lahore University Of Management.
+An application designed for the Psychology Department at Lahore University Of Management Sciences.

 ## Getting Started